 Zelda Penzel “Giving Voice to the Voiceless” Award

-The Zelda Penzel “Giving Voice to the Voiceless” Award is presented to a film that raises public awareness about contemporary social issues, including the moral and ethical treatment and the rights of animals, as well as environmental protection.
+The Zelda Penzel “Giving Voice to the Voiceless” Award is presented to a film raising awareness about the moral and ethical treatment and the rights of animals that inspires compassion and compels social change.
+Dedicated to those who suffer in silence.
 The 2013 award, including a $1,000 cash prize, is awarded to Emptying the Skies.

 Victor Rabinowitz & Joanne Grant Award for Social Justice